pactus-project/pactus.org/docs/guide/transaction-sortition.md

 ---
 id: transaction-sortition
-title: Sortition transaction
+title: Sortition Transaction
 ---

-# Sortition transaction
+# Sortition Transaction

 Sortition transaction is used to enter a validator in the set for the next run.
-Sortition transaction are valid for 21 height.
+Sortition transactions are valid for 21 heights.

-Sortition transaction has a payload like below:
+The sortition transaction has a payload like below:

 ```go
 type SortitionPayload struct {